Amey-0806/URL-Shortener/README.md

 ## Support

-For issues, questions, or suggestions, please create an issue in the repository or contact the development team.
+For issues, questions, or suggestions, please create an issue in the repository or contact me directly.

 ---